The Role of Game Networking in the Fusion of Physical and Digital Worlds through 6G Wireless Networks: Research Opportunities and Challenges

 \section{Research Opportunities and Challenges}

-This section presents opportunities and challenges when evolving GN towards Metaverse-like use cases with the 6G system.
-To that end, we show a representative GN scenario using the DT model that utilizes optimization techniques to efficiently manage the resources during an interaction between the physical objects by exploiting the system-level knowledge in the digital premise.
+This section explores the opportunities and challenges of adapting GN to 6G-enabled physical-digital framework.
+We present scenarios employing GN techniques to efficiently manage resources during interactions, leveraging system-level knowledge to bridge the physical and digital worlds.